 Discrimination Claim in Recruitment Process

-A candidate claims your agency discriminated against them based on ethnicity during the screening process.
-They lodge a complaint with the Human Rights Commission seeking compensation for lost opportunity and humiliation.
+A candidate alleges your agency discriminated against them based on age during the screening process.
+They lodge a complaint with the Australian Human Rights Commission seeking compensation for lost opportunity and distress.

 • Professional indemnity covers legal defence costs and any settlement or compensation awarded

-• Discrimination claims under the Human Rights Act 1993 can be brought against recruitment agencies as well as employers
+• Discrimination claims under the Australian Human Rights Commission Act can be brought against recruitment agencies as well as employers

 • Regular training on anti-discrimination obligations and documented screening criteria help prevent these claims